Project Location -

 At the beginning of 2019, the City initiated a design for the Jug Handle sidewalk portion of the original scoping study which lies on UVM land.
 Throughout the design process, the design itself was reviewed by City staff, UVM representatives, and the City’s Bicycle & Pedestrian Committee.
 In September of 2019, the City reached an agreement with UVM to construct a sidewalk on their property, and the City Council authorized the City Manager to execute a license agreement with UVM.

-Construction of the sidewalk and the installation of the bollard lighting has been completed!
-There is additional lighting work to do, as well as landscaping, and that work will take place in the spring of 2021.
+Construction of the sidewalk and the installation of the bollard lighting was completed by the Department of Public Works in 2020.
 The sidewalk is already getting used by students and the general public.
 Check it out!

 Project Funding -

-This project is estimated to cost about$62,000 to construct, and will be paid for by the Penny for Paths fund.
+This project cost about $30,000 to construct, and will be paid for by the Penny for Paths fund.

 Project Questions -